Icefields Parkway: 11 Best Stops Between Banff & Jasper

-The Icefields Parkway is the most scenic drive between Banff and Jasper.
-In fact, it feels like stepping into a postcard.
-There are countless stops on the Icefields Parkway that make the journey truly unforgettable.
-You’ll come across alpine lakes, waterfalls, canyons, rock spires, and glaciers.
+You’ll come across alpine lakes, waterfalls, canyons, rock spires and glaciers.
 As a result, the landscapes rank among the most beautiful in the Canadian Rockies.
 To fully enjoy the experience, plan for at least a full day.

 Overview and Map of the Best Stops on the Icefields Parkway Drive

 ⚠️ In summer 2025, there was a massive rockfall near Bow Glacier Falls.
-As a result, this trail remains indefinitely closed to visitors.
+As a result, this trail remains closed until at least the end of 2026.

 Peyto Lake is one of the main reasons I decided to move to Canada.
 Also, this glacier-fed lake in Banff National Park is probably the third most popular lake to visit after Moraine Lake and Lake Louise.